Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Related Work

-\textbf{SDR Extraction.} Work closest to ours focuses on extracting or learning SDRs to improve kernel fuzzing, though only a few prior efforts exist.
-HFL~\cite{kim_hfl_2020} proposes hybrid fuzzing that augments fuzzing with symbolic execution to analyze implicit syscall dependencies and parameter relations.
+\textbf{SDR Extraction.} Work closest to ours focuses on extracting or learning SDRs to improve kernel fuzzing, though only a few efforts exist.
+HFL~\cite{kim_hfl_2020} proposes hybrid fuzzing that augments fuzzing with symbolic execution to analyze implicit SDRs and parameter relations.
 KernInst~\cite{hao_demystifying_2022} collects SDRs across kernel modules from fuzzing history and refines them using binary analysis, though its efficiency is limited by extensive manual intervention to solve SDR constraints.
-Healer~\cite{sun_healer_2021} refines SDRs encoded in Syzkaller’s choice table by iteratively removing syscalls from generated sequences and assessing their impact on coverage.
+Healer~\cite{sun_healer_2021} refines SDRs encoded in Syzkaller’s Choice Table by iteratively removing syscalls from generated sequences and assessing their impact on coverage.
 MOCK~\cite{mock} minimizes syscall sequences that trigger new coverage to train a neural language model, which then guides seed mutation in a context-aware manner.
-ACTOR~\cite{actor} learns syscall dependencies on shared kernel objects (e.g., memory, files, data structures) from kernel behaviors observed during fuzzing, and uses them to synthesize test programs that respect genuine action orders.
+ACTOR~\cite{actor} learns SDRs by constructing \emph{action}s which represent the relations among syscalls operating on shared objects.
+Then it generates seeds by assembling actions according to manually-written vulnerability-triggering templates.

-Our approach differs from these methods by leveraging Bigram models to learn SDRs from both historic kernel execution data and fuzzing results on the fly to guide seed generation.
-This design offers \emph{interpretability} (capturing SDRs as transition probabilities between syscalls), \emph{computational efficiency} (Bigram matrix operations are lightweight and fast to update), and \emph{fine-grained control} over the relative influence of normal and abnormal executions, thereby enabling Psyzkaller to balance exploration with vulnerability targeting more effectively.
+Our approach differs from these methods by leveraging Bigram models to learn SDRs from both historical kernel execution data and fuzzing results on the fly.
+This design offers a balance of \emph{interpretability}, \emph{computational efficiency}, and \emph{fine-grained control} over the relative influence of normal and abnormal executions during SDR learning, thereby enabling Psyzkaller to balance exploration with vulnerability targeting more effectively.

-Beyond these two areas, there is also work targeting other aspects of kernel fuzzing, such as fuzzing different kernel subsystems (e.g., kernel interaction with external devices~\cite{song_periscope:_2019, peng_usbfuzz_2020, drfuzz, syzParam}, file systems~\cite{moon_fuzzing_2019}) or optimizing specific stages of fuzzing (e.g., generating high-quality initial seeds~\cite{pailoor_moonshine:_2018}, seed selection and scheduling~\cite{wang_syzvegas_2021}, test execution~\cite{song_agamotto_2020}, or fuzzing feedback collection~\cite{schumilo_kafl:_2017}).
-These efforts, however, address different objectives than ours, which focuses on improving seed generation by leveraging SDRs learned from historic and realistic kernel executions.